Career Profile: Electrical and Electronics Engineer

 Why Is Electrical and Electronics Engineering a Job

 With so much riding on the efficiency and security of technology, it make sense that electrical and electronics engineers are in high demand.
-Employment opportunities for electrical and electronics engineers are expected to grow 4 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for electrical and electronics engineers are expected to grow 4 percent, according to the Bureau of Labor Statistics.
 Electrical and electronics engineers make an average salary of $81,050 annually.

 What Does an Electrical and Electronics Engineer Do?

 Electrical and electronics engineers work with the production, transmission and uses of electrical power, as well as working with low power appliances such as radios, televisions and computers.
 Engineers have a wide array of employment opportunities including working in aerospace technology and developing personal electronic equipment for consumers.
 There are also a variety of specialties within the electrical and electronics engineering field.
 Researchers investigate the possible issues that could affect new products or developments, such as chemical reactions between product components.
 Design developers use computer-aided design and computer-aided engineering (CAD/CAE) tools to quickly draft plans for efficient production of the product.
 Production engineers guide that product through the entire manufacturing process, determining the performance standards for it as well as writing the technical manual that goes with it.

 What Kind of Training Do I Need to Become an Electrical and Electronics Engineer?